 Further, AB 939 requires each jurisdiction to achieve a 50 percent waste diversion rate.
 Compliance with this requirement is measured by achievement of a jurisdiction's target per capita disposal rate.
 In its attempt to assist the cement kiln industry that uses biomass (green) materials and used/waste tires as its processing fuel source, AB 1126 would specify that "solid waste" no longer includes these materials converted at an EMSW conversion facility.
-Unfortunately, the proposal, when combined with requirements of the existing State law (Section 41781 of the Public Resources Code), would allow the California Department of Resources Recycling Recovery (CalRecycle) to require a jurisdiction to recalculate and reduce its per capita disposal rate as established by Senate Bill 1016, Chapter 343 of the 2008 Statutes.
-This would have a major negative financial impact on each city and each county in California.
-The Task Force is very concerned that this provision may jeopardize jurisdictions', including the County unincorporated communities, compliance with the State's 50 percent waste diversion mandate.
+Unfortunately, the proposal, when combined with requirements of the existing State law (Section 41781 of the Public Resources Code), would allow the California Department of Resources Recycling Recovery (CalRecycle) to require a jurisdiction to recalculate and reduce its per capita disposal rate as established by Senate Bill 1016, Chapter 343, of the 2008 Statutes.
+This would have a major negative financial impact on each city and county in California.
+The Task Force is very concerned that this provision may jeopardize jurisdictions' compliance with the state's 50 percent waste diversion mandate.
 If jurisdictions were to fall out of compliance with AB 939 as a result of the recalculation/reduction of their allowable per capita disposal rate, they would be subject to fines of up to \$10,000 per day or \$3.65 million each year.

-For the reasons mentioned, the Task Force strongly opposes AB 1126 and respectfully urges your Board to send an opposition letter to the California Legislature in order to, among other things, maintain the County unincorporated communities allowable per capita disposal targets and avoid non-compliance to AB 939.
+For the reasons mentioned, the Task Force strongly opposes AB 1126 and urges you to send an opposition letter to the California Legislature in order to, among other things, maintain your jurisdiction's allowable per capita disposal targets and avoid non-compliance to AB 939.
 Unfortunately, this bill has been moving quickly through the legislative process as jurisdictions have not been made aware of the negative consequences associated with its provisions.
 The bill is scheduled to be heard in the Senate Appropriations Committee on August 12, 2013.
-We respectfully encourage the County's opposition as soon as possible.
+We encourage you to express your city's opposition as soon as possible.